leviathanbadger/cc-web-components/PROJECT-PLAN.md

 ### Closing Notes

 Following this project plan, we will set up the cc-web-components repository with a solid foundation.
-The combination of Web Components (Custom Elements + Shadow DOM), powered by Rust/WASM for performance, and modern tools like Lit and Vite will enable us to create a truly framework-agnostic, high-performance component library.
+The combination of Web Components (Custom Elements + Shadow DOM) and modern tools like Lit and Vite will enable us to create a truly framework-agnostic, high-performance component library.
 By anticipating challenges and implementing best practices (for development workflow, testing, and documentation), we aim to ensure the project is not only fun and educational for the developer but also yields a useful